Honors Students and Their Thesis Topics, 2011-12

 The Mark of Reliability?
 A Documentary Study of the Closing of the Sprague Electric Company Facilities in North Adams, MA

-(Advisor: Professor Dubow)
+(Advisor: Professor Sara Dubow)

 Lily Wong